Santa Claus ready to start delivering toys in Douglas County

 GREEN — Volunteers with Christmas for Kids of Douglas County bought enough toys Friday evening to brighten the holidays for more than 1,000 Douglas County children.

-"Without our help there would be about 1,700 kids in this are that would not have Christmas," Board Member Martin Merica said.
-"Every kid deserves a Christmas.
-Whatever is going on your family is not the child's fault.
-The kid doesn't know that mom and dad lost their job or that they're about to be evicted or whatever else.
-They just know there's no presents under the tree."
+“Without our help there would be about 1,700 kids in this are that would not have Christmas,” board member Martin Merica said.
+“Every kid deserves a Christmas.
+Whatever is going on in your family, (it) is not the child’s fault.
+The kid doesn’t know that mom and dad lost their job or that they’re about to be evicted or whatever else.
+They just know there’s no presents under the tree.”

 Volunteers put toys for each child in festive green or red bags Sunday afternoon, wrapped it with a fancy bow and put a name tag on it.

-Gifts inside those bags were cross referenced with intake forms during the wrapping process to make sure each child's Christmas wish is fulfilled.
+Gifts inside those bags were cross referenced with intake forms during the wrapping process to make sure each child’s Christmas wish will be fulfilled.

 Soon, Santa Claus will take those presents and start delivering them to children throughout Douglas County.
 Families that move around are able to pick up at the warehouse and still have the opportunity to meet Santa and take pictures.